janhesters/geromekevin/content/blog/testing-lamba-functions/index.md

 No
 ```

 Consequently, add RITEway and Supertest alongside [tap-color](https://www.npmjs.com/package/tap-color).
-The ladder is for formatting our test input so that it looks pretty.
+The ladder is for formatting our test output so that it looks pretty.

 ```bash
 cd amplify/backend/function/lambdaTest/src/ && npm install --save-dev riteway tap-color supertest && npm i